 How do I Get Rid of Lichen

 Lichen works its way into the hard surface, making it very hard to remove.
 Many methods involve scrubbing your paving with a stiff or even wire brush, but this will damage the paving permanently.
-Green Gone effectively removes lichen without damaging your paving.
+Look for a lichen remover that effectively removes lichen without damaging your paving.

 What Is It